richardhaddadau/richardhaddadau/README.md

 - 👋 Hi, I’m Richard Haddad
 - 👀 I help businesses connect with & serve their customers by way of design & development (web & software).
-- 💻 The technologies I use are: HTML, CSS, JavaScript, Laravel, React, Python, C#
+- 💻 The technologies I use are: HTML, CSS, JavaScript, React, NextJS, Python, Go
-- 🌱 I’m currently studying Svelte, Ethical Hacking, Machine Learning.
-- 📫 You can reach by email at richard@haddads.net.au
+- 📫 Let's work together!